fscz/FFmpeg-Android/README.md

 FFmpeg-Android
 ==============

-A videoplayer and streaming audio decoder that outputs pcm or directly writes to Android/AudioTrack (based on https://github.com/appunite/AndroidFFmpeg)
+A videoplayer, streaming audioplayer and streaming audio decoder that outputs pcm or directly writes to Android/AudioTrack (based on https://github.com/appunite/AndroidFFmpeg)

 Used Sources
 ==============